-$p \le 0.05, p \le 0.01, p \le 0.001$
+\ $p \le 0.05$ , \ \ $p \le 0.01$ , \ \ \ $p \le 0.001$

 Table 4: Logistic Regression of Privacy Attitude Variable.
 Culture is the largest predictor of privacy attitude, as well as gender and risk perception (knowledge of previous cases of internet misuses).
-Personality parameters were not found to be significant predictors of this variable than for secure behavior.
+Personality parameters were not found to be significant predictors of this variable.

+When examining the contribution of the personality traits to predicting the cyber-security related variables, openness was found to be a higher predictor of self-efficacy related to handling security than for secure behaviour.
 However, it is a significant factor for both (at p < 0.1).
-While openness has been previously shown to be a major contributor to academic achievement [26], this study showed it may also contribute to secure behavior and confidence.
-Another personality factor, conscientiousness, is shown to be a strong predictor of behavior but not of self-efficacy.
-On the other hand, emotional stability (the inverse of neuroticism) was found to be a predictor of self-efficacy (at p < 0.1), but did not significantly predict the participant's behavior.
-These differences may suggest potential reasons for the limited correlation between behavior and self-efficacy.
+While openness has been previously shown to be a major contributor to academic achievement [26], this study showed it may also contribute to secure behaviour and confidence.
+Another personality factor, conscientiousness, is shown to be a strong predictor of behaviour but not of self-efficacy.
+On the other hand, emotional stability (the inverse of neuroticism) was found to be a predictor of self-efficacy (at p < 0.1), but did not significantly predict the participant's behaviour.
+These differences may suggest potential reasons for the limited correlation between behaviour and self- efficacy.

 Major and gender also had different effects on those variables, with men found to be more confident about their abilities to solve security-related issues.
 Being a CS major is also a major contributor to self-efficacy.
-However, the major has a much smaller contribution to the behavior of the participants, while the gender does not have significant contribution.
-This shows that while education affects significantly the self-efficacy related to handling different vulnerabilities and events, it may affect less the daily overall online users' behavior.
-Also, while women are less confident of their abilities, there is no significant difference in their actual cyber-security behavior.
+However, the major has a much smaller contribution to the behaviour of the participants, while the gender does not have significant contribution.
+This shows that while education affects significantly the self-efficacy related to handling different vulnerabilities and events, it may affect less the daily overall online users' behaviour.
+Also, while women are less confident of their abilities, there is no significant difference in their actual cyber-security behaviour.